corda/corda/docs/source/running-hsm-cert-generator.rst

            CARD_READER - Smart card reader authentication
            KEY_FILE - Key file based authentication.

 :authToken: Depending on the authMode it is either user's password or path to the authentication key file.
+In case of the CARD_READER authMode value, this can be omitted.

 :keyFilePassword: Only relevant, if authMode == KEY_FILE.
 It is the key file password.